santigarcor/laratrust/README.md

 ## Installation, Configuration and Usage
 To install, configure and learn how to use laratrust please go to the [Documentation](http://laratrust.readthedocs.io/).

 > Laratrust now supports a groups implementation where roles can be attached to users within a group.
-I has not been released yet, but if you want to try it out that feature, please go to the dev-master version right [here](http://laratrust.readthedocs.io/en/master/index.html).
+It has not been released yet, but if you want to try it out that feature, please go to the dev-master version right [here](http://laratrust.readthedocs.io/en/master/index.html).